planetscale/pscale-workflow-helper-scripts/README.md

 ![image](https://user-images.githubusercontent.com/1872314/142614600-83d06471-b0bd-4c7a-81bb-d8836e547e78.png)

-If you start the ["Create branch/PR for schema change"](https://github.com/jonico/pscale-cli-helper-scripts/actions/workflows/create-db-branch-and-pr-dr.yml) workflow, a pull request like [this one](https://github.com/jonico/pscale-cli-helper-scripts/pull/2) will be created that is associated with a PlanetScale deploy request and the desired schema changes.
+If you start the ["Create branch/PR for schema change"](https://github.com/planetscale/pscale-cli-helper-scripts/actions/workflows/create-db-branch-and-pr-dr.yml) workflow, a pull request will be created that is associated with a PlanetScale deploy request and the desired schema changes.

 ![image](https://user-images.githubusercontent.com/1872314/144895567-85937eb8-25eb-4066-9863-8e834a108127.png)